CiwPython/Ciw/docs/Guides/behaviour/custom_number_servers.rst

 Here print statements have also been added to record when the changes in the numbers of servers occur.

-Now rerun the same system, telling Ciw to use the new :code:`node_class` to use.
+Now rerun the same system, telling Ciw to use the new :code:`node_class`.
 We'll still begin with just one server::

     >>> ciw.seed(0)